 Click here to connect to the site “Closure: Changing Expectations for End-of-Life”.
 The information found on this site may provide assistance to you in having this talk with your loved one.

-POLST: Click here to download a POLST form for the state of Georgia.
+Click here to download a POLST Form from the Georgia Department of Public Health.

 Physician Orders for Life-Sustaining Treatment are not needed by everyone; only patients with serious illnesses or frailty should have a POLST form.
 For these patients, their current health status indicates the need for standing medical orders for emergent or future medical care.
 For healthy patients, an advance directive is an appropriate tool for making future end-of-life care wishes known to loved ones.